-Attendance at lectures is required, and worth 5% of your mark.
-Starting week 2, you may miss up to two lectures without excuse and without penalty; subsequently your maximum attendance mark (5%) will be reduced by 0.5% per missed lecture.
+Attendance at lectures is required for BIOD59 students, and worth 2.5% of your mark.
+Attendance at lecture is not required but strongly encouraged for EEB1420 students.
+Starting week 2, BIOD59 students may miss up to two lectures without excuse and without penalty; subsequently the maximum attendance mark (2.5%) will be reduced by 0.5% per missed lecture.
 Attendance is not mandatory at the tutorials but strongly encouraged and to your own benefit, as homework exercises will be based on work begun in the tutorials.
-Attendance is, however, mandatory, at five specific dates outlined in the schedule above for EEB1420 students.
+Attendance is, however, mandatory, at the specific dates outlined in the schedule above for EEB1420 students.
 Absences without a valid excuse during any of these dates will lead to a zero attendance mark for that date.
 Attendance is also mandatory for all students at the last lecture and tutorial where students will present their research projects.
 Absences without a valid excuse during either of these two presentation days will result in a penalty of up to 50% of your own presentation mark (assuming that other members of your group were able to give the presentation).
 If you miss any of these events due to illness or other causes beyond your control, submit as soon as possible, and no later than within three days of the missed date, a written request for special consideration to Jennifer Campbell, explaining the reason for missing the event and attaching appropriate documentation (see below).
+If you know you will miss the research project presentations (with a legitimate reason), let the course instructor and your group members know as soon as possible before the presentation day.